Ask any teacher if they have too much going on, and they will furiously nod their head. Yes! All teachers need things taken off of their plates.

 Obvious, right?

-But most examples of Depth and Complexity ask for low-level thinking!
+Nearly all examples of Depth and Complexity that I see clearly ask for low-level thinking!
 You see questions like, “What are the rules?
 What are the patterns?
 What are the details?”
-Those are “identify” questions and will remain at the bottom of Bloom’s no matter how many icons you stick in.
+Those are “identify” questions.
+They are at the bottom of Bloom’s no matter how many depth and complexity icons you stick in.

 A Third Question